mkanoor/rbac_api_client/README.md

 application = 'application_example' # String | The application name to obtain access for the principal opts = {
   username: 'username_example', # String | Unique username of the principal to obtain access for
-  page_size: 10, # Integer | Parameter for selecting the amount of data in a page.
+  limit: 10, # Integer | Parameter for selecting the amount of data returned.
-  page: 1 # Integer | Parameter for selecting the page of data.
+  offset: 0 # Integer | Parameter for selecting the offset of data.
 }

 begin